Deutsche Bank slashes price target on Rite Aid Corporation [RAD] – find out why.

 Rite Aid (NYSE: RAD) is further expanding its no-charge COVID-19 testing capabilities with 60 additional drive-through locations opening on Friday, January 22, through its partnership with the U.S. Department of Health and Human Services (HHS).

-The results of the trading session contributed to over 7795483 shares changing hands.
-Over the past one week, the price volatility of Rite Aid Corporation stands at 11.57% while the volatility over the past one month is 6.70%.
+It opened the trading session at $26.98, the shares rose to $27.00 and dropped to $23.41, the range by which the price of stock traded the whole day.
+The daily chart for RAD points out that the company has recorded 55.28% gains over the past six months.
+However, it is still -165.99% lower than its most recent low trading price.

-The market cap for RAD stock reached $1.53 billion, with 53.74 million shares outstanding and 53.61 million shares in the current float.
-Compared to the average trading volume of 4.42M shares, RAD reached a trading volume of 7795483 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 4.64M shares, RAD reached to a volume of 4333753 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for RAD shares is $17.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on RAD stock is a recommendation set at 3.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.